The Green Man of Knowledge: Summary

-Just on the wedding day, the priest is taking too long to arrive, and the servant girl suggests she distracts the guests with a number: she owns a wooden rooster and a wooden hen that can talk.
+On the wedding day, noticing the priest's delay, the servant girl suggests she distracts the guests with a number: she owns a wooden rooster and a wooden hen that can talk.
 She acts out a scene with the wooden birds, replaying Jack's adventures with her, in an effort to jog his memory.
 Jack remembers and marries the Green Man's youngest daughter.

 Analysis

 Tale type

 The tale is classified in the international Aarne-Thompson-Uther Index as tale type ATU 313, "The Girl as Helper in the Hero's Flight", or "The Magic Flight".

 Motifs

 Scholarship stated that the colour green is associated with supernatural beings in British and Celtic traditions, and also the colour of clothing for the fairy folk in these regions.

 The swan maiden

 Folklorist Stith Thompson pointed that the formula of the ATU 313 tale is often combined with the character of the swan maiden.

 In the same vein, William Bernard McCarthy reported that in Irish tradition the swan maiden is frequently appears in tale type ATU 313 ("The Master Maid", "The Magical Flight", "The Devil's Daughter").
 In that regard, Norwegian folklorist Reidar Thoralf Christiansen suggested that the presence of the Swan maiden character in tale type ATU 313 "could be explained by the circumstance that in both cycles a woman with supernatural powers plays a leading part".